lancepants/notes/interview.rst

 How does **strace** work?
     Uses the ptrace() system call to temporarily re-parent a target process to itself.
     When a process is ptraced, the tracer can ask for the child to stop whenever various events happen, such as making a system call.
-When thsi happens, the kernel will stop the child with SIGTRAP
+When this happens, the kernel will stop the child with SIGTRAP.
+This is why strace is bad for perf.
-    Since the tracer is now the child's parents, it can watch for the SIGTRAP using the standard unix waitpid() system call
+    Since the tracer is now the child's parents, it can watch for the SIGTRAP using the standard unix waitpid() system call, do stuff, then mark child runnable again

 **RAID levels**:
     XOR Table